U.S. Economic Indicators

 Below are a small sampling of charts that depict weak growth or contraction, and a brief comment for each:

-Here is the same measure on a “Percent Change From Year Ago” basis, with value -2.8%:
+Below is this measure displayed on a “Percent Change From Year Ago” basis with value -43.4%:

 Total Federal Receipts